-If your manuscript is accepted, you must submit a revised version that includes a cover page with the following information: your full name (including academic titles), institutional affiliation (university, research institute, etc.), email and full address of your institution.
+If your manuscript is accepted, you must submit a revised version that includes a cover page with the following information at the end of the article: your full name (including academic titles), institutional affiliation (university, research institute, etc.), email and full address of your institution.
 The cover page should also include a short biography written in the language of the article (50-100 words).
 In the revised version, you must also reinsert any identifying information you may have removed (in the text and/or bibliography).